Adventure WV Orientation Experiences

 - Transfer, Potomac State Trip: 10 students and 2 leaders

-Early move-in trips allow participants the option of moving their things into their dorm before move-in day.
-Students “drop and go” (leave their belongings in their residence halls) a week prior to move-in day, attend their trip, and then get dropped off at their residence hall at the end of their trip.
-These trips are extremely popular and fill up quickly.
+Early move-in programs allow participants the option of moving their things into their dorm before move-in day.
+Students “drop and go” (leave their belongings in their residence halls) a week prior to move-in day, attend their program, and then get dropped off at their residence hall at the end of their program.
+These programs are extremely popular and fill up quickly.
 Note that students in the Honors College, Band, Exercise Physiology Program and any other department with requirements prior to the semester are ineligible for early move-in programs.

-Please refer to your trip’s itinerary (found at http://adventureorientation.wvu.edu/registeredstudents) for details on start and end times.
-Trips all start at Outdoor Recreation Center, located within the Student Recreation Center on WVU’s Evansdale Campus (http://studentreccenter.wvu.edu/map); drive through the parking lot until you see the large garage doors and Adventure WV flag.
+Please refer to your program’s itinerary (found at http://adventureorientation.wvu.edu/registeredstudents) for details on start and end times.
+With the exception of NSO Adventure Basecamps, all programs start at Outdoor Recreation Center, located within the Student Recreation Center on WVU’s Evansdale Campus (http://studentreccenter.wvu.edu/map); drive through the parking lot until you see the large garage doors and Adventure WV flag.

 Please visit http://adventureorientation.wvu.edu/registeredstudents for information on transportation and lodging.